Learn how to change the color of an image in Photoshop CC from the 07 different tutorials and be a color replacement master.

 Step 03: Color Selection Refining

-To refine the color selection, the sliders need to be moved to the gradient.
-However, you can’t fix a few colors in this step, such as lips, color reflections on the face.
+The sliders need to be moved to the gradient to refine the color selection.
+However, you can only fix a few colors in this step, such as lips and color reflections on the face.
 But these areas will look better for sure.

 Step 04: Use Layer Mask for Hue Saturation

 We will use the layer mask of the Hue/Saturation.

 Select a brush, and a foreground color swatch must be set to black.

 Once the mask option is selected, paint any portion of the image you want to keep the original color.

 Recoloring a Subject Using Color Range